 Famous Film & TV Locations to Visit in the UK

-Back in October, England made it into Lonely Planet's list of the best places to travel in 2020.
+Back in October, England made it into Lonely Planet's list of the best places to travel.
 Placed behind Bhutan, England featured in second place -- it's little wonder when you consider all the incredible destinations to explore across the country.

 Highlighted in a new report created by Travelzoo, some of the finest locations across England, and the wider UK have been featured in a number of beloved films and television shows.